quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 If those germ cells harbor fully functional copies of *Mbd4*, they might be able to trigger apoptosis and mitigate the effects of a *Mutyh* mutator allele.
 However, mice with reduced activity of both *Mbd4* and *Mutyh* may have a reduced ability to initiate cell death in response to DNA damage; as a result, their germ cells may accumulate even higher levels of ROS-mediated damage, leading to substantially elevated germline C>A mutation rates.

 Our model makes the testable prediction that mice with *D* haplotypes at *Mbd4* should have elevated sensitivity to a variety of mutagenic agents.
 We thus anticipate that future experimental work will be able to more conclusively establish a mechanistic explanation for the epistatic interaction between the mutator loci described in this paper.

-### No indication of structural variation or mobile element insertions near the chromosome 6 mutator locus
+### No indication of causal structural variation or mobile element insertions near the chromosome 6 mutator locus

 Although we argue above that *Mbd4* and *Ogg1* are the best candidate genes to explain the augmented C>A mutator phenotype in a subset of BXDs, we cannot conclusively determine that either the p.Asp129Asn or p.Thr95Ala missense mutation is a causal allele.
 We previously hypothesized that *Mutyh* missense mutations on *D* haplotypes were responsible for the large-effect C>A mutator phenotype we observed in the BXDs [@PMID:35545679].